-The Cleveland Plain Dealer announced the grand re-opening of the Gordon Park Cleveland Aquarium in its September 5, 1954 edition, citing it as the “most public institution of its kind.”
-The unique aspect of the Aquarium’s development in Gordon Park was the “brick by brick, fish by fish, and drop by drop” building of the facility by the Cleveland Aquarium Society, Cleveland Museum of Natural History (CMNH), as well as volunteer "sportsmen, amateur marine biologists, teachers, housewives, and youngsters."
+The Cleveland Plain Dealer announced the grand re-opening of the Cleveland Aquarium in its September 5, 1954 edition, citing it as the “most public institution of its kind.”
+The unique aspect of the Aquarium’s development in Gordon Park was the “brick by brick... fish by fish... drop by drop” building of the facility by the Cleveland Aquarium Society, Cleveland Museum of Natural History (CMNH), as well as volunteer "sportsmen, amateur marine biologists, teachers, housewives, and youngsters."
 The effort began in 1954 when the building, utilized as a Trailside Museum, was threatened with closure.
-Aquarium Society members contributed material, labor and fundraising efforts to retrofit the trailside facility to house a public aquarium.
+Aquarium Society members contributed material, labor, and fundraising efforts to retrofit the trailside facility to house a public aquarium.

 Gordon Park had evolved from a bathing beach attraction on Cleveland’s east side along Lakeshore Boulevard during the 1940s and 1950s.
-The construction of an improved Memorial Shoreway (later part of Interstate 90) split the park in two; a lakefront boat access area and an inland park area with sports fields and picnic areas.
+The construction of an improved Memorial Shoreway (later part of Interstate 90) split the park into a lakefront boat access area and an inland park area with sports fields and picnic areas.
 The limited beach access and usage led the former bathhouse on the inland grounds to be converted to a Trailside Museum by CMNH in 1943.
-It housed natural history specimens of the area including several small aquariums containing fish from Doan Brook and Lake Erie.
-The opportunity to create a large dedicated public Aquarium became a reality with the cooperative efforts of the city, CMNH agencies, and the volunteers who planned and built the facility to house local aquatic specimens as well as tropical species in a controlled habitat.
+It housed natural history specimens of the area, including several small aquariums containing fish from Doan Brook and Lake Erie.
+The opportunity to create a large, dedicated, public aquarium became a reality with the cooperative efforts of the city, CMNH, and the volunteers who planned and built the facility to house local aquatic specimens as well as tropical species in a controlled habitat.
 Director William Kelley characterized the Cleveland Aquarium as an applied research center—as opposed to a “fish circus”—and hoped to continue the research theme to influence other aquaria around the world.

 By the time the grand opening occurred, existing display tanks were renovated and ten 500-gallon tanks were installed to welcome aquatic life to Cleveland’s lakefront.
 The early years of the aquarium saw the expansion of the aquatic life collection via ‘expeditions’ to the Florida Keys.
 Staff and volunteers organized trips and contributors to harvest specimens and safely ship them back to Cleveland to include in the collection.
 During one 1955 "safari," aquarium staff returned with a baby shark, a moray eel, a sea turtle, a porcupine fish, and a spiny box fish among others.
 The staff was challenged to ship the specimens in their habitat and to acquire 600 gallons of ocean water for their new home.
 This challenge was met by the Aquarium staff who later improved upon a German colleague's formulated substitute seawater and dubbed it Instant Ocean.
 In 1964, Director Kelley left the Aquarium and patented the successful compound and founded Aquarium Systems, Inc. to market Instant Ocean and continue refinements here and in Europe for international distribution.